elopio/docs/source/includes/_glossary.md

 ## Order

 An Order can be thought of as the recorded interest of a user to execute a trade of some amount of [Shares](#share) at a defined price point.
 Orders come in two types, [Bid Orders](#bid-order) and [Ask Orders](#ask-order), which indicate an attempt to buy or sell respectively.
-The [Creator](#order-creator) of the Order will also need to escrow currency or Shares in order to provide their half of the trade.
-The information stored in an Order is as follows: the type of Order, the [Market](#market) the Order is trading on, the [Outcome](#outcome) the Order is concerned with buying or selling, the Order Creator's address, the price per share, the amount of shares to trade, what block number the Order was created during, the amount of currency or Shares escrowed in the Order by the Order Creator for their half of the trade.
+The [Creator](#order-creator) of the Order will also need to escrow currency or Shares in order to provide their part of the trade.
+The information stored in an Order is as follows: the type of Order, the [Market](#market) the Order is trading on, the [Outcome](#outcome) the Order is concerned with buying or selling, the Order Creator's address, the price per share, the amount of shares to trade, what block number the Order was created during, the amount of currency or Shares escrowed in the Order by the Order Creator for their part of the trade.

 ## Order Book